• Skip to primary navigation

 Mixing the ingredients, lifting the mixer, showing ribbons, and dipping a strawberry into a bowl of fresh whipped cream.

-4. Enjoy with whatever dessert your want, or just eat it straight out of the bowl.
+4. Enjoy!
+Serve with any dessert you’d like (I recommend angel food cake), or just eat it straight out of the bowl.

 SAM’S TIP: Start with your mixer on low-speed, then gradually increase to high speed.
 This will not only keep you from splattering cream everywhere, it will also allow you to more slowly incorporate air into the cream, which results in more stable, pipe-able, and sturdy results!